katarzynasmoliniec/EmailClientJavaFx/README.md

 Tables in JavaFX with Table Views, with dynamic data and style updates

 JavaFX web views for reading and composing email messages

-Run the JavaFX program outside your IDE and understand how to run Java Jar apps and fix JavaFX packaging issues